Chana Halwa

 5 minutes

-Roast patiently to avoid burning and bring out nutty flavors.
+Roast patiently to avoid burning and enhance flavor.

 4. 4

-Add milk and cook, stirring frequently, until the mixture thickens and the milk is absorbed.
+Add milk and cook, stirring continuously, until the mixture thickens and ghee begins to separate.

 Why This Dish is Healthy